atharvm416/Driver_Alert_System/README.md

 ### 7. Detection:
 After capturing the image file, we call the function from driver_prediction.py and store the returned string value in a variable named "Label".
 The image is converted to a 4D tensor array from RGB.
-By using pickle and a selftrained model, specify the notation for which the image is captured.
+By using pickle and a self-trained model, specify the notation for which the image is captured.
 Then it returns a string to the main file.

 ### 8. Display and Alert:
 We highlight the notation on our screen, and after 3 seconds, if the same activity is present without "safe_driving", then the system makes the sound of the notation that has been detected for the last 3 seconds.